bessey/vscode-rufo/README.md

 ## Features

-- Supports formatting on save
-- Or with a command
+Supports formatting on save, or with a command

 ## Requirements